mattcooperdev/djmattcooper/README.md

 ### Known Bugs

--   On a mobile device in landscape view, the anchor within the cover text does not resize correctly.
+-   On a mobile device in landscape view, the anchor text within the cover text does not resize correctly.

 ## Deployment